mahdi-shafiei/STAT-4830/section/6/notes.md

 **Interpretation**:

 - In the **first figure**, larger batch sizes $B$ converge in *fewer iterations* to a small variance floor.
 - In the **second figure**, we re-plot that same MSE curve against the total sample usage $k \times B$.
-Here, curves for different $B$ often appear closer.
+Here, curves for batch size $1$ and batch size $1000$ are nearly identical.
 Indeed, mini-batching achieves fewer *iterations*, but each iteration processes more samples.

-In practice, parallel computing can make a large batch almost as fast per iteration as a small batch, hence the popularity of mini-batching.

- -->